luizbgomide/sovereign/spells.md

 #### Dominate Sense
 The caster targets a visible creature within two hundred feet.
 The target gets a Mental saving throw to resist; on a failure, one sense of the caster’s choice is entirely under the caster’s control for the rest of the Turn, while a success leaves them bound only for the next round.

 Any false impression may be given, or any true one concealed, and a creature may be left effectively blinded or deafened.
 Distracting tactile sensations can force the victim to make a Physical saving throw in order to act each round.
-Blinded creatures can’t make ranged attacks and roll all melee hit rolls twice, taking the worst result.
+Blinded creatures can’t make ranged attacks and roll all melee attack rolls twice, taking the worst result.
 If a creature thinks itself in mortal peril its excitement allows it to make a Mental save to throw off the spell at the end of each round.

 #### Invisibility
 The mage chooses up to one visible willing target per caster level provided they are within 100 feet.
 The targets and all they wear or carry become perfectly transparent.

-Missile attacks against invisible foes are largely impossible, and melee attacks against them usually suffer a -4 penalty to hit rolls.
+Missile attacks against invisible foes are largely impossible, and melee attacks against them usually suffer a -4 penalty to attack rolls.
 The spell lasts for up to an hour per caster level, but it breaks if a subject performs some violent motion, such as running, attacking, or casting a spell.
 Once broken for one subject, it breaks for all.

 #### See Magic
 The mage opens up their mind to the presence of occult energies.
 For one Turn per character level, they are capable of seeing active magical effects, curses, or other enchantments as colored auras or patterns of light.